carlyh-micb/ADC-documentation/create_first_schema.md

 ## Label

 It is most likely that your label will be the same as your Attribute Name (if they are the same language).
-This is your opportunity to give language specific labels to attribute names (such as 'Name' in English or 'Nom' in French).
+If your Attribute Name is really cryptic (e.g. 'sC') you can give this a better (brief) label like "Substrate Concentration".
+This is also your opportunity to give language specific labels to attribute names (such as 'Name' in English or 'Nom' in French).

 ## Description